shirleyobih1/path-cc.github.io/GIL/Jupyter-support-in-OSG.md

 First, we have to decide what it means.
 There are two interpretations:

-- a.Launching a Jupyter notebook on a OSG worker node through a OSG-managed interface
+- Launching a Jupyter notebook on a OSG worker node through a OSG-managed interface
-- b.
-Allow an already running Jupyter notebook to submit OSG jobs
+- Allow an already running Jupyter notebook to submit OSG jobs

 One can of course combine the two, but the two problems are mostly orthogonal.